 - Administering the plan in accordance with the plan’s provisions;

-- Providing the auditor with a substantially complete draft Form 5500 prior to the date of the auditor’s report; and
+- Provide the auditor with a substantially complete draft of Form 5500 prior to the date of the auditor’s report; and

-- If electing an ERISA Section 103(a)(3)(C) audit, that the certification of investments meets certain requirements.
+- If electing an ERISA Section 103(a)(3)(C) audit, the certification of investments meets certain requirements.

 The AICPA’s Employee Benefit Plan Audit Quality Center (EBPAQC) has developed a tool, “Conditions for plan management to elect an ERISA Section 103(a)(3)(C) audit,” to assist plan management in determining whether the conditions to elect an ERISA Section 103(a)(3)(C) audit have been met: